Mick Lambert

 Michael Arnold Lambert (born 20 May 1950) is an English former footballer who played as a winger.
 He started his career with Newmarket Town before becoming a professional and played for both Ipswich Town and Peterborough United.

-Lambert was also a cricketer and was on the staff at Lord's.
-He once represented England as 12th man against The West Indies and although he didn't get to field at any point, he did carry the drinks on and got to meet Muhammad Ali in The Windies dressing room.
+While at school, Lambert played tennis and cricket.
+He was coached tennis at Cambridge University and won the Cambridge under 15s tournament two years running as well as the Hunstanton Open two years running and the Hertfordshire Open.
+He also won a prize from the Sunday Express after scoring a hundred at cricket and managed to get a job as one of the groundstaff at Lord's, where he worked for four years.
+He once represented England as twelfth man against the West Indies and although he didn't get to field at any point, he did carry the drinks on and got to meet Muhammad Ali in the opposition's dressing room.